jamAL108/DEVOPS/README.md

 > Make sure to change the github URL in `Expthree` `jenkinsFile` if you are shifting to your own repo . even if you dont change it , the program will run as usual

-## Exp 2 - Demonstrate Building java program (addition of 2 numbers) through Jenkins.
+## EXP 3 - Demonstrate Continuous Integration process in Jenkins.
+Build a java program every 2 minutes (addition of two numbers) residing in Github repository
+##addition of 2 numbers) through Jenkins.
 > 1. Download Jenkins and Java of ( java of 11 , 17 or 21 ) .
 > 2. Create a Job called jenexp3
 > 3. go to `configure` in the Pipeline section , select definition as Pipeline with SCM